284

 The diagrams for powers of three form the Sierpinski triangle.
 Makes total sense once you see it, but I hadn't seen it until today!

-2 days agomath_dandy
+2 months agomath_dandy

 Same.
 I loved this unique insight that the visualization provided.
 It definitely unlocked something in my brain for how I should think about that shape.